tp02ga/attendee/docs/basics.md

 3. Automatic leave settings
    - How long should the bot wait to be let into the meeting before giving up?
-   - How long it should be silent before the bot leaves
+   - How long it should be silent before the bot leaves?
-   - How long should the bot be the only one in the meeting before it leaves
+   - How long should the bot be the only one in the meeting before it leaves?
-   - How long the meeting can last before the bot leaves
+   - How long the meeting can last before the bot leaves?

 4. Webhooks
-   - Webhook events for bot state changes
+   - Bot state changes
-   - Webhook events for transcript updates
+   - Transcript updates

 ## Platform Support
 Currently supported platforms: